project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/What-we-learned-in-2020-on-nutrition-inequality-ownership-health-agroforestry-profitability-soil.md

 ---
-title: What we learned in 2020 on nutrition, inequality, ownership, health, agroforestry, profitability, soil
+title: What We Learned In 2020 On Nutrition Inequality Ownership Health Agroforestry Profitability Soil
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-12-28)